Drug use in music: Arguments from musicians about drug use

 Instances of individual musicians speaking out, outside of their specific songs, exist in many cases.
 Writing in the liner notes of his Songs in the Attic album, for example, American pop/rock artist Billy Joel highlighted the anti-drug message of his track "Captain Jack".
 Joel specifically remarked: "... so many friends shoveled under the Long Island dirt.
 The miracle of modern chemistry killed them if Vietnam didn't."
-In contrast, one example of a public figure who apologetically advocates for drug use and evangelizes for various substances is pop star Miley Cyrus.
+In contrast, one example of a public figure who unapologetically advocates for drug use and evangelizes for various substances is pop star Miley Cyrus.
 Beyond just what she's sang in her music, she's stated publicly that she supports the consumption of "happy drugs" such as cannabis and MDMA.
 She's remarked, "They make you want to be with friends."
 Performer Madonna has also claimed while appearing on The Tonight Show that MDMA provides "euphoric feelings of love" and defended making references to it.

 British musician Pete Townshend, best known for his work as guitarist and songwriter for band The Who, has gone beyond merely going public with his own struggles in terms of alcoholism and prescription drug troubles (nearly dying from alcohol poisoning) to make campaigning for the cause of drug rehabilitation a life's goal.
 He has repeatedly taken an anti-drug stance in many press interviews over the years, being known for expressing painfully honest opinions.
 The British government, in his opinion, even co-opted him into a Figurehead-type role for a time as part of a specific state anti-heroin crusade; he commented on the matter yet found his high profile useful for actually getting things done.

 In June 1982, Townshend spoke with the magazine Rolling Stone about breaking with stereotypical musician lifestyles, saying: